vishnubob/inkwet/README.md

 # Ink Wet

-Ink Wet, referred to as `inkwet`, is a python library to fit my specific use case needs.
+inkwet is a python library to fit my specific use case needs.
 These are, in no particular order:

 - A comprehensive 2D layer (lol)
 - Best practices SVG export